 - Argentina: An Asado which features cuts of beef, pork and chicken.

-His dish, Mongolian barbecue is a stir-fried dish which is cooked on a large, round, solid iron griddles at temperatures of around 300 °C (572 °F).
+His dish, Mongolian barbecue is a stir-fried dish that is cooked on large, round, solid iron griddles at temperatures of around 300 °C (572 °F).
 Despite its name, the dish is not Mongolian and is only loosely related to barbecue.

 Wu’s street food stall became was very popular and attracted foreign celebrities, diplomats and wealthy businesspeople.
 This isn’t Mongolian but was named that due to his heritage